Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Stochastic Evolutionary Dynamics: Setup and Example

 which becomes

 under the logit choice rule \eqref{eq:logit}.
-When $\beta$ is sufficiently large, we have $P^{(n)}_\beta(x,y) \asymp e^{-\beta c^{(n)}(x,y)}$ and thus the cost between $x$ and $y$, $c^{(n)}(x,y)$, is the exponential rate of decay of the probability of transition from $x$ to $y$.
+When $\eta$ is sufficiently small, we have $P^{(n)}_\eta(x,y) \asymp e^{-\eta^{-1} c^{(n)}(x,y)}$ and thus the cost between $x$ and $y$, $c^{(n)}(x,y)$, is the exponential rate of decay of the probability of transition from $x$ to $y$.
 In equation (\ref{eq: l-cost}), the first term $\max\{\pi(l,x):l\in S\}$ is equal to the payoff $\pi({\bar m},x)$ for agents playing a best response $\bar{m}$ in the population state $x$, and the second term is the payoff to agents playing the new strategy, $j$.
 Thus, when a strategy-revising agent adopts the best response $\bar{m}$, the cost of such an action is zero.
-However, when she adopts a sub-optimal strategy $j \neq \bar m$ the cost is the payoff loss due to choosing this strategy instead of the best response.
-By comparison, under the uniform mistake model, $c^{(n)}(x,x^{i,j}) = 1$ if $j \neq \bar m$ and $c^{(n)}(x,x^{i,j}) = 0$ if $j =\bar m$; that is the cost in the uniform mistake model is state independent.
+However, when she adopts a sub-optimal strategy $j \neq \bar m$, the cost is the payoff loss due to choosing this strategy instead of the best response.
+Under the uniform mistake model, $c^{(n)}(x,x^{i,j}) = 1$ if $j \neq \bar m$ and $c^{(n)}(x,x^{i,j}) = 0$ if $j =\bar m$; that is the cost in the uniform mistake model is state independent.

+We consider a symmetric coordination game $A$ in which every symmetric strategy profile (i.e. the strategy profile in which row and column players choose the same strategy) is a strict Nash equilibrium (see Condition A).
 A convention is defined as a state in which every agent plays the same strategy which is a strict Nash equilibrium of $A$.
-Thus, $x$ is a convention if $x= e_{\bar{m}}$ for some strategy $\bar{m}$, which is a strict Nash equilibrium strategy (recall that $e_i$ is the $i$-th element of the standard basis of $\mathbb{R}^{|S|}$).
+Thus, $x$ is a convention if $x= e_{i}$ for some strategy $i$, which is a strict Nash equilibrium strategy (recall that $e_i$ is the $i$-th element of the standard basis of $\mathbb{R}^{|S|}$).
 Focusing our attention on one such convention, we refer to convention $\bar m$ as a status quo convention.
 A path $\gamma$ is a sequence of states, $\gamma:=(x_{1},x_{2},\cdots,x_{T}),$ such that $x_{t+1}=(x_{t})^{i,j}$ for some $i,j$ and for all $t$, and we define the cost of a path as the sum of the costs of the transitions between the states in equation (\ref{eq: l-cost}), i.e.

 Next, recall {\em the marginal bandwagon property} (\textbf{MBP}) introduced by \citet{Kandori98}.
 A symmetric game with payoff matrix $A$ satisfies the \textbf{MBP} if